anandkrishna24/Ai-Career-Counsellor/README.md

 ## 🧠 Credits

-Built as a final year AI/ML project to demonstrate NLP, LLMs, and chatbot UI integration.
+Built as a AI/ML project to demonstrate NLP, LLMs, and chatbot UI integration.

 ---

-## 📌 License

-MIT License.